 The most sought-after certifications are as follows:

 - CCISA (Certified Cybervie Information Security Analyst) focuses on a Specific Fresher Job Role.

 - CISM (Certified Information Security Manager) focuses on governance, risk management and compliance.

 - CISA (Certified Information Systems Auditor) focuses on auditing, managing, monitoring and assessing information systems.

 - CISSP (The Certified Information Systems Security Professional) Important if you want to work in defence.

 - GIAC (Global Information Assurance Certification) Best for forensic and detecting purpose.

 - CEH (Certified Ethical Hacker) Certifies you as an Ethical Hacker and Penetration Tester.

 The above courses are a great addition to your undergrad degree as well that act as validators of your expertise and competence.

 As Cyber Security deals with sensitive and potentially harmful materials, building trust relationships is a vital part as it is not enough to just know the craft well.
-If people within the InfoSec industry don’t know you or trust you well enough to recommend you, you will have a very tough time finding the job you seek in spite of exceptional defensive or offensive security skills, you may have a tough time bagging a job.
+If people within the InfoSec industry don’t know you or trust you well enough to recommend you, you will have a very tough time finding the job you seek.
+In spite of exceptional defensive or offensive security skills, you may have a tough time bagging a job.